aappleby/matcheroni/README.md

 Matcheroni is 0.578635 times faster than hand-written non-recursive
 ```

+# Caveats

+Matcheroni requires C++20, which is a non-starter for some projects.
+There's not a lot I can do about that, as I'm heavily leveraging some newish template stuff that doesn't have any backwards-compatible equivalents.

+Recursive patterns create recursive code that can explode your call stack.

+Left-recursive patterns can get stuck in an infinite loop - this is true with most versions of Parsing Expression Grammars, it's a fundamental limitation of the algorithm.

+Parsers generated with a real parser generator will probably be faster.

 # A non-trivial example

 Here's the pattern I use to match C99 integers, plus a few additions from the C++ spec and the GCC extensions: